Raised Garden Beds

 Materials

-Raised Garden Bed Design
+Our Garden Bed Design

+There are countless designs, ideas and materials out there for garden beds.
+We kept ours relatively simple, with the exception of the mitered inside corners.
+Below is the design we used for ours.
+We included the overlapping outside corners as well.
 When building the beds it’s actually easier to put them together upside-down, on a level surface, with the 4×4 corner posts and center supports sticking up in the air.
 Then flip them over, mark where you want the corner posts and center supports, dig the holes, and drop them in.
 We also worked up the topsoil inside the garden bed frame to allow for better drainage and root growth.

 Time To Fill The Bed

-Good dark soil can be used to fill the garden bed.
+A good dark soil can be used to fill the garden bed.
 We used Dairy Doo potting soil to fill ours.
 For those who are not familiar with Dairy Doo, it’s a local business in the central lower peninsula of Michigan that makes some good compost soil mixtures for your gardening needs.
 We add a bag to our garden beds each year to help keep them full.
 They also have a calculator to help with how much soil you’ll need to fill your garden bed.
 This is handy whether you use their product or not.

 Time To Plant